 In this case, Brenda suffered a great deal at work.
 It’s important to note that this type of discrimination is unacceptable and happens everywhere.
 Although, nurses are near and dear to my heart, this type of protection extends to all employees.
 Bosses and supervisors can not use customer preferences as a way to discriminate against employees.
 It does not matter if certain clients do not want a male waiter, or they don’t want to be served by a Chinese-American.
 Your boss can not use customer preference to justify illegal behavior.
 At the end of the day, employment decisions should be made on the merits.
 It should come down to an employee’s work product, how hard they work, etc. It should never be based on whether their customers are racist.

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from The Spitz Law Firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.
 Call our office at 866-797-6040.

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking or saying: “What should I do if my manager is calling me the n-word?”, “I’m being discriminated against at work”, “my boss is discriminating against me because I’m black” or “How do I file a claim for national origin discrimination and wrongful termination?”, your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.